 In the Sacrament of Holy Orders, or Ordination, the priest being ordained vows to lead other Catholics by bringing them the sacraments (especially the Eucharist), by proclaiming the Gospel, and by providing other means to holiness.

-If you are interested in exploring the Sacrament of Holy Orders, please contact the Parish Office at 830-460-4712 and she will set up an appointed with Father Frank.
+If you are interested in exploring the Sacrament of Holy Orders, please contact the Parish Office at 830-460-4712 and we will set up an appointment with Father Frank.